-Propane Tank Explosion Lawyer in Lexington, KY
+Propane Tank Explosion Lawyer Serving Clients Across the Nation

 According to the Propane Education and Research Council, "propane is a hydrocarbon (C3H8) and is sometimes referred to as liquefied petroleum gas, LP-gas, or LPG."
 Although highly flammable, propane is nontoxic, colorless, and odorless.
 As such, many companies that work with propane add a scent so that it can be easily detected.
 There are many dangerous risks associated with using propane, including fire and explosions that can lead to serious injuries as well as death.

 Notwithstanding, propane is commonly used by many Americans each day.
 The most common uses of propane include to fuel furnaces, air conditioners, water heaters, outdoor BBQ grills, fireplaces, and certain appliances.
 Propane is also commonly used to heat homes.

 Have you been injured due to a propane tank explosion?
 Call a national gas explosion attorney at (859) 534-9327 for more information about your legal options.
 Goeing Goeing & McQuinn PLLC will put more than 40 years of collective experience to work for you.

 Propane Safety Precautions